PavanRangani/docs/docs/prd/tasks/task-instance.md

 ### RACI Roles

-**Responsible** : Mandatory.
+**Responsible** : Mandatory for `Normal` task.
 Multiple persons can be added.
+Not applicable for `Multi-Step` task.
+For `Multi-Step`, one responsible person can be added with each Sub-Task.
 This person is expected to get the task done; the task will show up in their work queue.

-**Accountable** : Not mandatory .
+**Accountable** : Mandatory for `Multi-Step` task.
+Not mandatory for `Normal` task.
 Only single person is allowed.
 He is ultimately responsible for making sure the work gets done.
 He will push the Responsible person if task doesn’t start or end on time

-**Consulted** : Not mandatory.
+**Consulted** : Not mandatory for both task types.
 Multiple persons can be added.
 They are expected to contribute to the work, and so the task will appear in their work queues as well so they can anticipate being called upon.

-**Informed** : Not mandatory.
+**Informed** : Not mandatory for both task types.
 Multiple persons can be added.
 They are informed when a work completes successfully or fails.

 ## Add Task
 ### System rules
 - When Start date is current or Past, its status will be directly set to Ready.
 If Start date is on future, its status is set to Pending
 - When task is added, notification will sent to RACI team of the task

 ### UX Rules
+- Task Type
+  - Default `Normal` type is selected.
+Users can change it to `Multi-Step` anytime.
+- Template Name
+  - Dropdown of `Multi-Step` dropdown.
+  - `Sub-Tasks` will be added based on the selected Multi-Step template.
 - Family
     - Family dropdown.
     - Shows all families of the application in alphabetical sorted.